Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Sam.md

 Invoices:
 INVOICE SPLIT/Consolidation:
-- Ability to consolidate charges from multiple contracts from different subaccounts into a single invoice for the HQ
+- Ability to consolidate charges from multiple contracts from different sub Accounts into a single invoice for the HQ
 - Usage - 13 unique products, 2 are pre-rated, 11 are not and BP will need to keep the default price
 - Usage products are not part of the contract and are billed on the separate invoices from subscriptions and
 - scenario where the branch accounts use the same billing address as HQ for the VAT calculation